mozilla/treeherder/treeherder/client/README.md

 Job Collection
 --------------

 Job collections can contain test results from any kind of test.
-The critical revision_hash should match the revision_hash provided in the resultset structure.
+The `revision_hash` provided should match the associated `revision_hash` in the resultset structure.
 The `job_guid` provided can be any unique 50 character string.
 A job has the following data structure.

 ```python
     [